reframejs/reframe/docs/overview.template.md

 It is born out of the belief that a web framework can be rapid yet, as the same time, flexible.

-Reframe assembles a JavaScript stack that can integrate with Node.js, React, Vue.js, React Native Web, React Router, TypeScript, TypeORM, PostCSS, Webpack, Express, Koa, Hapi, etc.
+Reframe assembles a JavaScript stack that can integrate with Node.js, React, React Native Web, React Router, Vue.js, TypeScript, TypeORM, PostCSS, Webpack, Express, Koa, Hapi, etc.

 <br/>

 **Rapid**

-You can create a web app by defining so-called "page configs".
-Reframe takes care of the rest:
+You can create a web app by defining so-called "page configs" while Reframe takes care of the rest:
 It automatically transpiles, bundles, routes, renders, and serves your pages.

 <p align="center">